-UNIT 2: WHEN DO WE NEED TRANSITIONAL AND SAVING PROVISIONS?
+UNIT 2 WHEN DO WE NEED TRANSITIONAL AND SAVING PROVISIONS?

-- 2.1 Introduction - 2.2 Learning Outcomes - 2.3 When do we need Transitional and Saving Provisions? - 2.3.1 The Function of Transitional and Saving Provisions - 2.3.2 The Difference between Saving and Transitional Provisions - 2.3.3 What Purposes Do These Provisions Serve? - 2.3.4 Importance of These Provisions - 2.3.5 Are These Provisions required in all Bills? - 2.3.6 When Should Drafters Work on These Provisions? - 2.3.7 How to Determine Whether These Provisions Are Needed - 2.4 Summary - 2.5 References/Further Reading - 2.6 Possible Answers to Self-Assessment Exercise
+- 2.1 Introduction - 2.2 Intended Learning Outcome - 2.3 When do we need Transitional and Saving Provisions? - 2.3.1 The Function of Transitional and Saving Provisions - 2.3.2 The Difference between Saving and Transitional Provisions - 2.3.3 What Purposes Do these Provisions Serve? - 2.3.4 Importance of these Provisions - 2.3.5 Are these Provisions required in all Bills? - 2.3.6 When Should Drafters Work on these Provisions? - 2.3.7 How to Determine Whether these Provisions are Needed - 2.4 Summary - 2.5 References/Further Readings/Web Resources - 2.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered what can go wrong when drafting amendments, the effects of amendments and drafting amendments for the legislature.
 In this unit, we are concerned with matters that are often vital for the coherent introduction of new legal arrangements, since they determine how circumstances that have already arisen under existing law are to be treated after that law is repealed or amended, and especially when you are replacing it with new legal arrangements.
 Matters of these kinds require the drafter to exercise careful judgments as to when they are needed and what they should contain.